GRAPHSHAP: Explaining Identity-Aware Graph Classifiers Through the Language of Motifs

 \subsection{Approximation kernel}

-\method is based on the computation of Shapley values - a process with intrinsic exponential time and space complexity with respect to the number of features, as described in \S \ref{sec:rw}.
-It is worth mentioning that, due to the decoupling of the black-box input space and the desired explanation space, in our setting we are free to arbitrarily define the latter.
-However, to obtain explanations in larger feature spaces, kernels for approximating Shapley values are necessary to overcome the computational bottleneck.
-In order to explain the rationale between the approximation strategy, we refer to Figure~\ref{fig:lattice_kernel}, depicting a classical Shapley lattice.

-Each node label represents which of the features $A,B,C,D,E$ are to be masked, each edge represents a marginalisation with respect to a given feature, and the Shapley value of a feature is the weighted sum of all marginalisations associated to that feature.
-Another important concept is the depth of a layer of edges - that is, the distance from the closed terminal node of the lattice.
-Figure~\ref{fig:lattice_kernel} shows an example of Shapley lattice, with depth-1/2/3 edges colored in red, blue and grey respectively.
-Intuitively, depth-1 edges measure the independent impact of each feature, depth-2 edges measure the impact of pairs of feature, and so on.
+The supporting data structure for the computation of Shapley values is a lattice, where each node represents which features are to be masked, and each edge represents a marginalisation with respect to a given feature.
+The Shapley value of a feature is the weighted sum of all marginalisations associated to that feature.
+Another important concept is the depth of a layer of edges - that is, the distance from the closest terminal nodes of the lattice (top or bottom).
+Given a set of features $F$, a node representing a coalition $S$ has depth $min(|S|, |F\setminus S|)$.
+Intuitively, depth-1 marginalisations represent the impact of single features, and in general the two depth-$k$ layer captures the impact of groups of $k$ features.

-Approximations do not necessarily reproduce the exact values and might produce a rescaled score; however, for the sake of interpreting the results, only the ranking and the relative importance of the features are needed.
 The approximation can be performed by random sampling the lattice nodes~\cite{vstrumbelj2014explaining}, but visiting nodes in a layered fashion with increasing depth has been shown to create better approximations~\cite{lundberg2017unified}.
-We follow this last approach and compute approximations by summing marginalisations up to a given depth.
-For instance, a depth-2 approximation in Figure~\ref{fig:lattice_kernel} would only consider the red and blue coloured edges in the lattice.
-We show experimentally that in our setting, i.e. when the explanation space differs from the input space, this approach provides a good estimate of the feature importance even when the motifs are not independent.
-In the real world examples reported in \S \ref{sec:brain}, we will rely on depth-1 approximation, that allows to drastically reduce the operations from order $2^{|F|}$ to $2*\left|F\right|$.
+We follow this latest approach and compute approximations by summing marginalisations up to a given depth in the Shapley lattice.
+We show experimentally that in our setting, i.e. when the explanation space differs from the input space, this approach provides an excellent estimate of the feature importance even when the motifs are not independent.
+The depth-1 approximation allows to drastically reduce the operations from order $2^{|F|}$ to $2*\left|F\right|$.\\ \FloatBarrier